Roberta Bondar: Early life and education

-Because of her determination to prove her capability as a woman, Bondar received an extensive education.
-Bondar graduated from Sir James Dunn High School in Sault Ste.
-Marie, Ontario.
-She holds a Bachelor of Science in zoology and agriculture from the University of Guelph (1968), a Master of Science in experimental pathology from the University of Western Ontario (1971), a Doctor of Philosophy in neuroscience from the University of Toronto (1974), and a Doctor of Medicine from McMaster University (1977).
-Part of Bondar's undergraduate research experience includes working with the Canadian Department of Fisheries and Forestry.
+Bondar received an extensive university education in the sciences and medicine.
+She received a Bachelor of Science in zoology and agriculture from the University of Guelph (1968), a Masters of Science in experimental pathology from the University of Western Ontario (1971), a Doctor of Philosophy in neuroscience from the University of Toronto's Mississauga campus (1974), and a Doctor of Medicine from McMaster University (1977).
+Part of her undergraduate research experience included work with the Canadian Department of Fisheries and Forestry.